mpv-player/mpv/DOCS/compatibility.rst

 reasonable).
 For example, a feature deprecated in mpv 0.30.0 may be removed in mpv 0.32.0.
 Minor releases do not count towards this.

+Under extraordinary circumstances, such as missed incompatible changes that are already included in a release, critical security fixes, or a severe shortage of developer time to address the known incompatible changes, important/often used parts may be broken immediately, but the change must be extensively documented: all of the related documentations (including manpage, interface-changes.rst, etc., retrospectively modified if applicable) must clearly state the following: the fact that the change is a breaking change; the version when the breaking change happened; and the reason, impact, and suggested remedy actions.

 Less useful parts can be broken immediately, but must come with some sort of removal warning.